Bivash2001/sillymotion/README.txt

               SillyMotion v1.2
 =========================================

-Stop-motion made silly and simple! 🎉
+Animation Made Silly and Simple! 🎉
 This is a free browser-based stop motion animation tool created for cartoon lovers, hobbyists, and anyone who wants to make frame-by-frame animations without complicated software or expensive subscriptions.

 -----------------------------------------